Reliable Simulation of Quantum Channels: the Error Exponent: Abstract

 \section{Abstract}

 The Quantum Reverse Shannon Theorem has been a milestone in quantum information theory.
 It states that asymptotically reliable simulation of a quantum channel, assisted by unlimited shared entanglement, requires a rate of classical communication equal to the channel's entanglement-assisted classical capacity.
-Here, we study the optimal speed at which the performance of channel simulation can exponentially approach the perfect, when the blocklength increases.
-This is known as the reliability function.
-We have determined the exact formula of the reliability function when the classical communication cost is not too high---below a critical value.
-This enables us to obtain, for the first time, an operational interpretation to the channel's sandwiched R\'enyi mutual information of order from 1 to 2, since our formula of the reliability function is expressed as a transform of this quantity.
-In the derivation, we have also obtained an achievability bound for the simulation of finite many copies of the channel, which is of realistic significance.
+In this paper, we study the error exponent of quantum channel simulation, which characterizes the optimal speed of exponential convergence of the performance towards the perfect, as the blocklength increases.
+Based on channel purified distance, we derive lower and upper bounds for the error exponent.
+Then we show that the two bounds coincide when the classical communication rate is below a critical value, and hence, we have determined the exact formula of the error exponent in the low-rate case.
+This enables us to obtain an operational interpretation to the channel's sandwiched R\'enyi information of order from 1 to 2, since our formula is expressed as a transform of this quantity.
+In the derivation, we have also obtained an achievability bound for quantum channel simulation in the finite-blocklength setting, which is of realistic significance.